Yahya El Mashad: Career

 El Mashad joined the Egyptian Atomic Energy Authority and worked as a nuclear engineer until the Egyptian nuclear program was frozen following the Six-Day War in 1967.
 He then travelled to Iraq where he led the Iraqi nuclear program, and supervised Iraq's nuclear co-operation agreement with France.
 In 1980, he refused to receive a uranium shipment as it did not meet the agreed specifications, after which the French insisted on his presence in Paris to receive the shipment.

 Assassination

 On 14 June 1980, El Mashad was found dead in his room at the Le Méridien hotel in Paris.
 Some sources state that he was found with his throat cut and multiple stab wounds, others that he had been bludgeoned to death.
-Weeks later, a Parisian prostitute, alleged to have a connection to Mashad's death, was killed by a hit and run automobile.
+Weeks later, a Parisian sex worker, alleged to have a connection to Mashad's death, was killed by a hit-and-run automobile.

 French authorities suspected the Israeli intelligence agency Mossad, but had no proof.
 Israel issued statements immediately after El Mashad's death, claiming that the Iraqi nuclear program had been set back, but denied involvement.